digitalbazaar/rdf-canonize/README.md

 For performance reasons this signal is only checked periodically during processing and is not immediate.

-The `canonize` API also has a `maxDeepIterations` option to control how many times deep comparison algorithms run before throwing an error.
-This provides additional control over input complexity as this limit is generally very low (no more than 1 or 2) for common use case graphs.
+### Limits

+The `canonize` API has parameters to limit how many times the blank node deep comparison algorithm can be run to assign blank node labels before throwing an error.
+It is designed to control exponential growth related to the number of blank nodes.
+Graphs without blank nodes, and those with simple blank nodes will not run the algorithms that use this parameter.
+Those with more complex deeply connected blank nodes can result in significant time complexity which these parameters can control.

+The `canonize` API has the following parameters to control limits:

+- `maxWorkFactor`: Used to calculate a maximum number of deep iterations based on the number of non-unique blank nodes.
+  - `0`: Deep inspection disallowed.
+  - `1`: Limit deep iterations to O(n). (default)
+  - `2`: Limit deep iterations to O(n^2).
+  - `3`: Limit deep iterations to O(n^3).
+Values at this level or higher will allow processing of complex "poison" graphs but may take significant amounts of computational resources.
+  - `Infinity`: No limitation.
+- `maxDeepIterations`: The exact number of deep iterations.
+This parameter is for specialized use cases and use of `maxWorkFactor` is recommended.
+Defaults to `Infinity` and any other value will override `maxWorkFactor`.

+### Usage

 In practice, callers must balance system load, concurrent processing, expected input size and complexity, and other factors to determine which complexity controls to use.
-This library defaults to infinite `maxDeepIterations` and a 1 second timeout, and these should be adjusted as needed.
+This library defaults to a `maxWorkFactor` of `1` and no timeout signal.
+These should be adjusted as needed.

 Related Modules
 ---------------